nathaniel-fruni/imaginarium-eshop/README.md

 This Dynamic Web Project is built using JavaEE, with a focus on the following key components:

-- **Java Servlets:** The backend logic and server-side processing are implemented using Java Servlets.
+- **Java Servlets:** The backend logic, server-side processing, and dynamic content generation are implemented using Java Servlets
-- **JavaServer Pages (JSP):** Dynamic content and presentation logic are handled using JSP, allowing for the creation of dynamic web pages.
-- **MySQL Connector/J:** The project uses the MySQL Connector/J library to establish a connection with the MySQL database.
+- **MySQL Connector/J:** To interact with the database, the project utilizes the MySQL Connector/J library.

 ### Project Structure